 While church safety is not my business, I have developed relationships with a few men who have taken threats to churches seriously.
-These men each have years of experience with security and have applied their learnings to help educate and train churches.
+These men each have years of experience with security after experience and employment with companies like Fast Guard Service LLC and have applied their learnings to help educate and train churches.
 They are Carl Chinn (Security Consultant & expert seen on major news networks as an authority on the subject), Chuck Chadwick (CEO, National Organization of Church Security & Safety Management) and Jeff Kowell (Director of Life Safety at New Life Church, Colorado Springs, CO, where a shooter killed two girls on December 9, 2007).

 These men have done a lot to help educate churches, so I’ve copied and pasted some helpful information below.
 However, I strongly recommend checking out their websites and applying the learnings they’ve shared so freely to help churches.
 Thanks to them for making this information available.